-The Language, Literature, and Culture of Ancient Rome minor is not open to students with a major in Classical Languages or any other minor in the Department of Classical Studies
+The Latin Language and Literature minor is not open to students with a major in Classical Languages or any other minor in the Department of Classical Studies

 This minor is designed to provide a basic, but contextual and broad, familiarity with Latin language and literature and the civilization of ancient Rome.
 More specifically, it requires students to study, at the intermediate and advanced level, Latin and authors writing poetry and/or prose, but at the same time it acquaints the student with the broader historical, social, and cultural content in which these authors lived and worked.